Best Oaxaca Street Food: Know What To Eat & Where

-While Mexico itself has a rich food culture that’s thousands of years old, many outside of the country seem to think it’s all just tacos and burritos.
+While Mexico itself has a rich food culture that’s thousands of years old, many in the United States and elsewhere outside of the country seem to think it’s all just tacos and burritos.
 While you will find these foods in Mexico City, neither is a key component of Oaxacan cuisine.
 Traditional Oaxacan food is so much more than that!

 Oaxaca street food